gchq/stroom-docs/content/en/about/about.md

 Stroom has a rich and powerful web based user interface that allows users to:
 * Configure and manage the processing pipelines.
 * Develop content for the processing pipelines, e.g. XSLTs, data splitters.
-* Create dashboards to query and visualise the data held in stroom
+* Create dashboards to query and visualise the data held in stroom:
   * Lucene index
   * Solr indexes
   * Statistics store